Quantitative stability for the Brascamp-Lieb inequality and moment measures: Introduction

 \subsubsection{Rates of convergence for quadratic regularization}

 The classical definition of moment measures from~\eqref{eq.moment_measure_def} has strong motivations from convex and toric geometry~\cite{berman2013real}, but variations thereof have recently found several applications to sampling and generative models~\cite{vesseron2025sample}.
-For such applications, the essential property of moment measures is their capacity of representing a given measure via the pushforward of a log-concave distribution through the gradient of the same convex convex potential.
+For such applications, the essential property of moment measures is their capacity of representing a given measure via the pushforward of a log-concave distribution through the gradient of the same convex potential.
+On the other hand, for such applications in sampling it is particularly interesting for the log-concave measure to have a strongly convex potential.

-This can also be achieved with the \textit{quadratically regularized moment measures} recently proposed in~\cite{delalande2025regularized}.
+Although this cannot be expected in general for the moment measure representation, this property can be enforced with the \textit{quadratically regularized moment measures} recently proposed in~\cite{delalande2025regularized}.
 That is, given $\mu \in \mathscr{P}_1(\mathbb{R}^d)$ there is a convex potential $\psi_\alpha$ such that

 see also Section~\ref{subsec.general_moment_measures}.